Ordination of women in the Anglican Communion: Church of Ireland

 The Church of Ireland approved the ordination of women as priests and bishops in 1990 and the first women were ordained as priests on 24 June that year.
 The first woman in the episcopate was Pat Storey, who was consecrated Bishop of Meath and Kildare on 1 December 2013.
 On 19 September 2013, Storey was chosen by the House of Bishops to succeed Richard Clarke as Bishop of Meath and Kildare.
 She was consecrated to the episcopate at Christ Church Cathedral, Dublin, on 30 November 2013.
 She is the first woman to be elected as a bishop in the Church of Ireland and the first woman to be an Anglican Communion bishop in Ireland and Great Britain.

+Church of North India

+In 2024, Violet Nayak became the first woman in the episcopate of the Church of North India when she was consecrated for the diocese of Phulbani.

 Church of South India

-The Church of South India has admitted women to holy orders since its foundation in 1947.
+The Church of South India has admitted women to holy orders since 1984.
 Eggoni Pushpa Lalitha was the first woman elected as a bishop on 25 September 2013.
 She was ordained and installed as bishop of the Diocese of Nandyal on 29 September 2013.